zamiere/tidal-connect/README.md

 Use the `build.sh` to show errors in logs while rebuilding docker image.

-The build refresh the image apt source.list (archive replaced by legacy) and install libasound2-plugins package for providing speex rate_converter for resampling when it needed.
+The build refresh the image apt source.list (archive replaced by legacy) and install libasound2-plugins package for providing speex/samplerate resamplers when it's needed.

 ## Service install